CARVER-NEXT-GEN/Carver_Interface/README.md

 - **Hardware Integration**: Sensors and actuators are connected to the central control unit for seamless data flow.
 - **Web Interface**: Allows remote control and monitoring via a browser.
 - **Joystick Connectivity**: Provides a wireless connection for dynamic control.
-- **Autonomous Navigation**: Combines mapping, GPS, and obstacle avoidance for efficient auto-navigation.
+- **Autonomous Navigation**: Combines mapping, LiDar, and obstacle avoidance for efficient auto-navigation.

 ---